 Once I returned home, I ripped open the cracker packages that I managed not to scarf down in the car, in the food processor.
 Threw in some extra honey and peanut butter for good measure, and started rolling them into truffles.
 I popped a few in my mouth to taste my new creation because I take quality control very seriously.
 So seriously that I had to go back to the store to get another package later that afternoon.

 Enjoying my new cracker snack, I thought that dipping them in chocolate would only enhance the taste and keep them moist.
-It worked but in terms of storage, but unnecessary because they only lasted a few hours.
+It worked in terms of storage, but unnecessary because they only lasted a few hours.
 A hint of salt on the top balances out the honey and peanut butter and makes the truffle complete!
 These truffles are like my Banana Pudding Truffles and my Fireball Dulce de Leche Truffles for all those adults out there!

 Taking my much-beloved cracker snacks, my favorite is still the sour cream and chive, and turning them into a snack that maybe my kids would like is always fun.
 Maybe they will take them in their lunch box this week.